EPPO Datasheet: Bactrocera caryeae

 Detection and inspection methods

 Males are attracted to methyl eugenol.
 Both sexes can also be monitored by traps baited with protein based attractants.
+Detection is also possible by examination of fruit for oviposition punctures and then rearing the larvae through to the adult stage.

 PATHWAYS FOR MOVEMENT 2020-09-22